shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Uncle Callustar ordered Ersatzica to do a lot more exercises and pushed her to the point of exhaustion.
 At the end of the hour, Ersatzica checked her scar again.
 It felt like someone ripping open a plush animal.
 But so far, there was no blood.

-"Morning training complete!"
-Uncle Callustar howled.
-"Done!"
+"Morning training complete!" *AWOOOO!* Uncle Callustar howled, "Done!"

-All the wolves were dismissed.
-They ran over to the stairs and up to the village on the plateau.
+All the dismissed wolves ran over to the stairs and up to the village on the plateau.

 Ersatzica held the stick on the way back to her workshop.
 There, she examined the boots.
 They were clean and shiny, save for some minor dust, just the way she left them.
 She fiddled with the boots, trying to figure out how to adjust them for wolf feet.